rsinghlab/DRIFT/README.md

 To see how to run the code, please check our notebook tutorials.

 run_drift.ipynb for running DRIFT to obtain diffused inputs.

+run_annotation.ipynb for running annotation code.

+run_alignment.ipynb for running alignment code.

+For clustering, you need the embeddings from your foundation model.
+The embeddings can then be used in any clustering algorithm.
+For our work we used the mclust library in R.